EasyGithDev/PHPOpenAI/README.md

 Integrating OpenAI into your application is now as simple as a few lines of code.

-You can find all the examples here :
+You can find all codes here:

 [https://github.com/EasyGithDev/PHPOpenAI-Examples](https://github.com/EasyGithDev/PHPOpenAI-Examples).

 ### Text Completion using ChatGPT